What Is Chronic Illness?

 How Does Chronic Illness Begin?

-This juxtaposition of harmful factors is incredibly common in chronic illness.
-The body can handle acute stress and challenges much better than it can chronic, compounding issues.
+This accumulation of multiple harmful factors is nearly ubiquitous in chronic illness.
+The body can handle acute stress and challenges it struggles greatly with chronic, compounding issues.

-How Far Back Do My Health Problems Go?
+How Far Back Do Your Health Problems Go?

-Along with the genes of both parents, newborns inherit the gut microbiome of the mother, and within days, the microbiomes of the hospital and the home begin to populate an infant’s gut and bodily microbiome.
-Thus, a weakened immune system in the mother and poor building health directly affect the offspring.
+Newborns inherit the genes of both parents, the gut microbiome of the mother, and within days, the microbiomes of the hospital and the home around them.
+Thus, a mother’s immune system and building health in the first years of life directly affect the health of offspring.

 What Chronic Illness Looks Like